grzesiekwysocki/PORTFOLIO/README.md

 <a name="aboutme">ABOUT ME :mag_right:</a>

 I always feeling good when I help somoeone resolve his problem with software or hardware that's why i worked as service desk sepcialist.
-When problem is more dificult I like imagein put myself in someone else's shoes and I trying to figure it out what's wrong and why a things which should run properly doesnt run alrady.Thinking unconventionally is a clue with smilar situation.
+When problem is more dificult I like imagein put myself in someone else's shoes and I trying to figure it out what's wrong and why a things which should run properly doesnt run alrady.
+Thinking unconventionally is a clue with smilar situation.
 I decided to not develop my helpdesk skills and try somthing else.
 I burned out, resolving excacly the same problems day by day in long term is really boring.
 Don't get me wrong, I still really like helpdesk things but hearing the same doubts and asks above than 20 times per day is really tedious.

 Then after that I looked for other branch IT to develop my skills wchich will guarantee job.
 I decided to start somthing in 3D graphic.
 I always want's to try modeling and texturing but I fast realized it's just my hobby somthing I like do occasionally in my free time.